Tip: Activate javascript to be able to use all functions of our website

 Côte d´Ivoire

-The most potential for economic development in Côte d'Ivoire lies in the agricultural sector.
-At the same time, the country has many nature reserves situated in rainforests and on the savannah with a level of biodiversity that is unique in the world Their protection requires considerable efforts.
-The challenge is to balance the further development of agriculture with the conservation of biodiversity.
-German development cooperation is working on this goal together with the Ivorian government.
+Côte d’Ivoire has many nature reserves situated in rainforests and on the savannah with a level of biodiversity that is unique in the world.
+The challenge is to reconcile the preservation of biodiversity with the further development of agriculture, which ensures the livelihoods of a large part of the population.

 Local office